Rammsauer/greenwashing/README.md

 	 He was wearing a yellow tie.
 It must be Thursday.
 I didn't even wear a tie to work anymore.

+Boss slaps a piece of PAPER down on Jack's desk.
 </pre>